“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: Payton sighs.

-“It is one matter to pursue criminal charges and a separate matter to petition for modification to a parental custody order.
+“It is one matter for the DA’s office to pursue criminal charges.
+It is a separate matter for you to petition for modification to a parental custody order.
 The former would merit a judge’s consideration when reviewing the latter.
 But the parent who desires custody must file the petition.
 Otherwise, your siblings’ only avenue is your father’s loss of custody through incarceration, which is unlikely.”

 Celia: In other words, there’s nothing Celia can do for her siblings until her mom pulls her head out of her ass.